HillsMakan/sydneyhillsmakan/src/content/partner/hills-motor-repairs.md

   - Australia - New South Wales
 discount_pct: 15
-discount_text: 15% discount off labor cost for any car service  OR  15% discount off labor cost and free pink slip if doing any car service in the same time
+discount_text: 15% discount off labor cost for any car service  OR  15% discount off labor cost and FREE Pink Slip if doing any car service in the same time
 ---
 Any cars models and any car services including tire's services.
 Pink slip is also available.